ronakupadhyaya/Horizons-week-03/day2/companies/README.md

 ### Exercise 2: Parsing CSVs

-TODO
+Open `week03/day1/companies/app.js` file and fill in the places where you see `YOUR CODE HERE`.

+You can now check your tests and see them failing/passing.
+Run `npm test` every time you make a change to make sure your code works.

 ### Exercise 3: Calculating Results

-You can now check your tests and see them failing/passing.
-Open your `functions.js` file and fill in the functions to perform the different calculations.
+Open `week03/day1/companies/functions.js` file and fill in the functions to perform the different calculations.
 Each function has a short description of the expected results and some hints to achieve them.

 Every time you modify a function or want to check your progress, go to the command line and run `npm test`.

-## Results

-By the end of this exercise, you should be familiar with the following concepts:

-1. Installing modules to your application using `npm install MODULE_NAME`
-1. Running your tests using `npm test`
-1. Adding scripts to your `package.json` file.
-1. Parsing CSV data and calculating output from it.